Savoth to Outline Plans at Dec. 6 Annual Meeting

 Sections, Committees Plan Annual Events

 The Workers' Compensation Section Annual Holiday Party will be held Wednesday, Nov.
 30 at 6 p.m. at Tendenza (by Cescaphe), 969 N. 2nd St. Tickets are $45 for Association members and $65 for non-members.
-Click here
+Click here to purchase tickets.

 The Public Interest Section 20th Anniversary Program, Awards Ceremony and Dinner is set for Thursday, Dec.
 1 at 5:30 p.m. at Loews Philadelphia Hotel, 1200 Market St. Tickets are $60 for members and $75 for non-members.
 Click here for tickets.
-Frank Cervone, executive director of the Support Center for Child Advocates, will be presented with the Andrew Hamilton Award.

 The Young Lawyers Division Holiday Party will be Monday, Dec.
 5 at Smokin Bettys, 116 S. 11th St. beginning at 6 p.m.
 Tickets are $35 for YLD members and $25 for law students.
 Click here for tickets.